 She wants you to carry her luggage poolside, and that is no easy task.
 Her bags are full of solid gold.
 This is Anuket, an Egyptian goddess of the Nile and during ancient times, people hurled precious metal into the river to appease her.
 Apparently, they hurled a lot — honestly, she looks a little bruised from being hit by all the bracelets and gold cat statues.

 As a water goddess, Anuket is one of three deities who guards the Nile and its source — with her specifically keeping watch over the lower cataracts near Aswan.
 This position highlighted her importance with the ancient Egyptians, since the river was the lifeline of thousands.

 Interestingly, though, she didn’t bum around her section — this girl wanted to travel.
 And in a sense she did, because Anuket was also the goddess of water in nearby Nubia and Sudan.

-Realms: Goddess of rain, the Sun, and the Moon
+- Realms: Goddess of rain, Egyptian Sun god, and the Moon

 You’re ordered to go to the VIP box and help a water goddess with her makeup.
 This seems a little hoity-toity, but Tefnut is a product of her history.
 She was an exceptionally important deity to the Egyptians.
 As such, she wasn’t worthy of the common gaze.
 The grassroots only saw her during festival parades (or rather, a temple statue made in her image).